jerrymarino/swiftyswiftvim/README.md

 It eventually supports capabilities including: semantic completion, GoTo definition, diagnostics, symbol useage, and documentation displaying.
 It should support compile command configuration via flags and a JSON compilation database to support complex projects, similar to clang's JSON compilation database.
-This capability should be implemented at the Swift compiler level and is out of scope of this prototype.

 ### HTTP Server